 A new Map Viewer is now available.
 The new Map Viewer was previously available as a separate beta installation but is now available in the portal automatically.
 Open it from the app launcher to get started.
 To learn more, see the new Map Viewer help documentation.

 Map Viewer Classic allows you to explore your data in different ways through a variety of smart mapping styles.
 When you use Change Style in Map Viewer Classic, the nature of your data determines the styling suggestions you see by default.
-Once you have decided how you want to present your layer, you can make changes to its appearance that are immediately reflected on the map.
-Map Viewer Classic gives you control over styling elements such as color ramps, line weights, transparency, and symbols.
+Once you decide how you want to present the layer, you can make changes to its appearance that are immediately reflected on the map.
+With Map Viewer Classic, you have control over styling elements such as color ramps, line weights, transparency, and symbols.

 Supported layer types

 You can use Change Style smart mapping with the following types of layers:

 - CSV, SHP, GPX added to map

 - ArcGIS Server feature layer

 - ArcGIS Server map image layer that supports dynamic layers

 - Individual feature layers from an ArcGIS Server map image layer